ailinzi/xianlinzi/Pooling-FAQ.md

 raffling - What's the max cooldown pools can set?
 Anything close over over an hour effectively completely disincentivizes farmers from switch as they'd be missing out on shares

-xch_pool - that's why I am eager to get an answer to my question: is there a way to actively detect users breaking the smart contract with the pool
+xch_pool - that's why I am eager to get an answer to my question: is there a way to actively detect users breaking the smart contract with the pool; e.g. leaving the pool